OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

   characteristics for the chosen programming language:
     - Has function and variable names that adhere to an industry-standard coding style for the chosen programming language.
-    - Has descriptive comments for all program components that adhere to an industry-standard coding style.
+    - All program components have descriptive comments that adhere to an industry-standard coding style.
     - Features a source code format that adheres to an industry-standard coding style for the chosen language.